john-data-chen/next-dnd-starter-kit/README.md

 ## Experimental Tools

-### React Compiler

-- status: disabled (enable it will increase build time 30~40%, so I disable it)
-- benefit: It can increase the performance score in lighthouse test 5~10% (not significant)

-### Oxlint
+### Prettier-oxc-parser

 - status: enabled
+- benefit: Increase Prettier formatting speed, on this [benchmark](https://github.com/ArnaudBarre/prettier-oxc-parser/blob/main/benchmark/report.md), this plugin is faster than [@prettier/plugin-oxc](https://www.npmjs.com/package/@prettier/plugin-oxc)

+### Oxlint and Type-Aware plug-in

+- status: enabled
 - benefit:
-  - 50~100 times faster than ESLint (it can lint this small project in 15ms, it has more potential in big projects with thousands of files)
+  - 50~100 times faster than ESLint (it can lint this small project in 500 ms, it has more potential in big projects with thousands of files)
   - easier to setup
   - clearer instructions showing how to fix each issue
   - many ESLint packages can be removed (in my case 10 packages)
+- note: Oxlint is in a stable version, and I have used it in production for a long time.
+  But Type-Aware plug-in is in a preview version.
+It is not recommended to use it in production.
+It is a experimental in this project.

+### Turbopack

+- status: enabled
+- benefit: the Rust-based successor of webpack by Vercel, offers near-instantaneous server startup and lightning-fast Hot Module Replacement (HMR).
+This is achieved through its incremental architecture, which caches function-level computations, ensuring we only build what's necessary.

+### React Compiler

+- status: disabled (enable it will increase build time 30~40%, so I disable it)
+- benefit: It can increase the performance score in lighthouse test 5~10% (not significant)

 ## Known Issues & Limitations